AinuraData/World_Layoffs/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the data to answer key question,such as:
+EDA involved exploring the data to answer key questions, such as:

-- What...?
+- How many people did the company let off by the year?
--
+- What are the top 5 companies per year with the highest percentage of layoffs?

 ### Data Analysis